-You must complete a total of 22 credits in both Asian- and Asian American-focused courses -- two required courses, at least two courses in both concentration areas, then you choose one of the two as your concentration and take two more courses in that area.
+You must complete a total of 22 credits in both Asian Studies and Asian American Studies courses -- two required courses, at least two courses in both concentration areas, then you choose one of the two as your concentration and take two more courses in that area.

 Choosing a Concentration & Other Options